 - Creating specific citation styles for your publication, presentation, grant, cv, and more

-- Meeting specific style guidelines required by the journal
+- Meeting specific style and formatting guidelines required by the journal

 Please note: there is a minimum 1 week turnaround time for this service.

 Contact Stephanie Stebens at email@example.com or at (313) 916-2550 for more information about manuscript preparation services.

 EndNote is a software program that you can load onto your home or work computer and use to create, manage, and store bibliographic references for easy access and sharing.